 We have expanded this in Protocol 2, steps 2 and 3.

 2. Examine the morphology and confluence of the culture under a microscope.
 Look for clear signs of microorganismal contaminations in the culture.
-Determine whether the cells are ready to be passaged, based on the characteristics of the culture:and and doubling time, including the last time they were subcultured.
+Determine whether the cells are ready to be passaged, based on the characteristics of the culture: cell density and doubling time, including the last time they were subcultured.

-3. If the culture is confluent (Figure 1)dislodge the cells from the growing surface by ingto ofing. the hemocytometer or an automatic particle counter
+3. If the culture appears highly confluent (Figure 1), determine the cell density.
+In the sterile hood, dislodge the cells from the growing surface by pipetting up to 10 mL of the medium from the plate and dispensing it over the cells.
+Repeat a few times, ensuring not to create foam, until the growing surface becomes clear.
+Determine the cell density using a hemocytometer or an automatic particle counter (Figure 3) (Protocol 3).
+Subculture the cells if the cell density is between 5 X 106 – 1 X 107 cells/ mL.

 Note: Do not subculture Drosophila cell lines to a cell density below 1 X106 cells/ mL.

 14. 2.1.8: Please specify the concentration of trypsin used.